keelim/project_ArduController/README.md

 `TempActivity` is part of hardware information application in android

+## 2020 07
+- setting license about this project

 #### library manual
 1. make a layout file in res\layout (if you want to use this view)